 Third-party lawsuit.
 There are some situations in which a third party – someone other than your employer or co-workers – contributes to an accident, and it may be possible to recover additional compensation in a third-party lawsuit.
-However, it is still important to file for workers’ compensation benefits after any on the job accident.2.
-What Types of Injuries are Covered by Georgia Workers’ Compensation?
+However, it is still important to file for workers’ compensation benefits after any on the job accident.

 Any type of injury that you sustain in the workplace or as a direct result of doing your job is covered by workers’ compensation in most situations.
 This includes injuries that occur away from the place where you normally do your job.
 For example, if you are required by your boss to attend a retreat for the company and get hurt during the retreat, then your injury may be covered by workers’ comp.
 If you are sent on a company errand and get hurt in a car accident, then this would also be a work injury covered by workers’ compensation.

 A key factor is whether you were required to do what you were doing as a part of your job.
 An injury at a company party, for example, might not be covered.
 Injuries sustained while commuting to and from work are also generally not covered by workers’ compensation.
-However, if you are injured while going to or from an employee parking lot, your injury may be covered.3.
-Are Workers’ Comp Benefits Available for Repetitive Stress Injuries?
+However, if you are injured while going to or from an employee parking lot, your injury may be covered.

 Repetitive stress injuries resulting from your job could be considered covered workplace injuries.
 This can include injuries such as carpal tunnel syndrome or damage done to your back or knees as a result of repetitive lifting at work.

 You will need to show that the injury was caused by your job duties.
 For example, if you developed carpal tunnel syndrome, but you frequently knit at home, then your employer might try to argue that the injury was caused by the knitting rather than by your job.
 This would be a totally bogus denial but trust me, they will use anything to deny your claim.
-Medical testing will usually be needed to confirm a repetitive motion injury.4.
-I got Sick From Chemicals at Work.
-Can I get Workers’ Comp Benefits?
+Medical testing will usually be needed to confirm a repetitive motion injury.

 Many people suffer workplace injuries as a result of exposure to toxins or dangerous fumes at work.
 These toxins may include lead, asbestos, mold or chemicals.
 If you become ill as a result of being exposed to a dangerous substance at work, then this could be a covered workplace injury.
 This is true even if the illness developed many years after you were first exposed to the toxin, as long as you can prove it was connected to your job.
 You will need expert medical evidence to link your job to the injury.
-We know the right doctors to properly diagnose and establish a causal link to your dangerous job environment.5.
-When Should I Report a Work Injury to my Employer?
+We know the right doctors to properly diagnose and establish a causal link to your dangerous job environment.

 You should report your work injury to your employer as soon as you can after the accident.
 Georgia law requires a 30 day notice to your employer.
 In order for your medical treatment costs to be covered, you will need to see a doctor authorized by your employer.
 Furthermore, a delay in reporting your injury could make it more difficult to prove that your injury was related to your job and could result in a denial of your workers’ compensation claim.